 The service provides a good standard of person-centred care and support.
+Assessments are completed prior to people moving in.
 Each person receiving a service has a personal plan which is individualised and detailed.
-Plans are reflective of people's current identified needs and contain guidance for staff to follow.
-Risk assessments highlight people's vulnerabilities and contain information on how to keep them safe.
-Plans identify individual likes, dislikes, wishes and aspirations, ensuring the persons voice is central to the care provided to them.
-Individuals' care and support is routinely monitored which supports referral to other professionals as and when needed.
+Plans are reflective of people's identified needs and contain guidance for staff to follow.
+Risk assessments highlight individual vulnerabilities and contain information on how to keep them safe.
+Plans include social histories, identify individual likes, dislikes, wishes and aspirations, ensuring the persons voice is central to the care provided to them.
 Care plans are reviewed and updated regularly.

-Care staff have good knowledge of people's needs and personal goals.
 Daily recordings and supplementary monitoring charts are in place, giving important information about people's progress and identifying changes in care needs.
-Appropriate referrals to health professionals are made, with recommendations and direction acted upon by the service.
+Appropriate referrals to health professionals are made, for example, district nurses, with recommendations acted upon by the service.
+Mental capacity assessments and best interests' assessments are completed.
 Deprivation of Liberty Safeguard (DoLS) authorisations are sought where people lack mental capacity to make decisions about their care and accommodation and need to be deprived of their liberty to keep them safe.

 The service has systems in place for the management of medication.
 We noted improvements in the management of medicines since our last inspection.
 Medication is stored securely and can only be accessed by authorised care staff.
-There are systems in place to log and monitor medication errors and these are investigated to prevent further occurrence.
+There are monitoring systems in place, including monthly audits.
 Care staff receive medication training and competency checks are carried out.
 The home has an up-to-date medication policy in place.